talentdeficit/exjsx/README.md

 ## options ##

-**jsex** functions all take a common set of options. not all flags have meaning in all contexts, but they are always valid options. functions may have additional options beyond these. see
+**exjsx** functions all take a common set of options. not all flags have meaning in all contexts, but they are always valid options. functions may have additional options beyond these. see
 [individual function documentation](#exports) for details